duality-solutions/Dynamic/README.md

 GPU Mining
 ----------
 To enable GPU mining within the wallet, OpenCL or CUDA can be utilised.
-(Please use GCC/G++ 6.4 or newer and for CUDA to be utilised please use NVCC 9.2 or newer)
+Please use GCC/G++ 6.4 or newer and for CUDA to be utilised please use NVCC 9.2 or newer and ensure you have graphics drivers installed.

+For OpenCL you need the following:

+    sudo apt-get install ocl-icd-opencl-dev

+For CUDA please visit: https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html

-At configure time for non-Nvidia GPU's:
+At configure time for OpenCL(Nvidia/AMD):

-    --enable-gpu --disable-cuda
+    --enable-gpu

-At configure time for Nvidia GPU's:
+At configure time for CUDA(Nvidia):

     --enable-gpu --enable-cuda